GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/pythonapi.md

 Note: `GoodAI-BrainSim` module depends on [Python for .NET](http://pythonnet.github.io/) which cannot be installed using easy_install, therefore you cannot use the usual `python setup.py install`

-## How to use module
+## How to use the module

-- First thing you need to do is to import a `load_brainsim` method from the module
+- First thing you need to do is import a `load_brainsim` method from the module
 - Then you have to call this method.
 It has one optional argument in which you can specify a path to the folder where you have Brain Simulator installed.
 If you do not provide the path, it will try to find a path itself in the Windows registry.
 If the method is unable to find a path in registry, it will use the path `C:\Program Files\GoodAI\Brain Simulator`.
 - After that, you can import other types from the loaded Brain Simulator modules.
 All classes except `MyProjectRunner` are imported from the corresponding Brain Simulator namespaces
     + You will always want to import `MyProjectRunner`.
 It is used to control the Brain Simulator.
 It is imported from the `goodai.brainsim` package